P. K. Ramachandran Nair: Research and work

-In 1993, Nair wrote the book, An Introduction to Agroforestry, as a college-level textbook in agroforestry.
+In 1993, Nair wrote the book, An Introduction to Agroforestry (publisher: Springer), as a college-level textbook in agroforestry.
 It has been translated into Spanish, Portuguese, Japanese, and Thai languages.

 In the early 2000s, Nair started focusing his research on soil carbon sequestration in agroforestry systems as a strategy for climate-change mitigation, in collaboration with a group of colleagues from different continents.
-This focus continued into the 2010s.
-He and his group established the important role of deep-rooting trees in sequestering carbon in soil, thereby reducing the emission of carbon dioxide to the atmosphere.
-A major outcome of the effort was a scientific understanding of the variations in soil carbon sequestration in different soil types depending on the soil characteristics and development of land-use systems to exploit the potential for climate-change mitigation.
+These efforts continued for nearly two decades, and led to recognizing the important role of deep-rooting trees in sequestering carbon in soil, thereby reducing the emission of carbon dioxide to the atmosphere.
+Understanding the variations in soil carbon sequestration in different soil types depending on the soil characteristics and development of land-use systems to exploit the potential for climate-change mitigation were the other major outputs of this effort.
 The research has produced more than 20 journal articles, a book, and numerous conference presentations to international gatherings.
-In addition to carbon sequestration, Nair has also worked on other aspects of ecosystem services of agroforestry systems including biodiversity conservation, soil conservation, and water quality enhancement.
+In addition to carbon sequestration, Nair has also worked on other aspects of ecosystem services of agroforestry systems including biodiversity conservation, soil-degradation control, and water-quality enhancement in soils.